-Film, TV business is booming in the Bronx, Staten Island
+Movie, TV filming in the Bronx and Staten Island is paying off, officials say - amNewYork

 The Mayor’s Office of Media and Entertainment [MOME] said efforts to bring more television and film crews to Staten Island and the Bronx have paid off in a big way recently.

-The Bronx saw a 28% jump in productions between 2014 and 2015, according to Julie Menin, the office’s commissioner, who spoke to the City Council’s committee on technology Monday.
+The Bronx saw a 28 percent jump in productions between 2014 and 2015, according to Julie Menin, the office’s commissioner, who spoke to the City Council’s committee on technology Monday.

 Committee chair James Vacca, who represents the Bronx, said he hopes this expansion continues because the underappreciated boroughs deserve their crack at an industry that generates a $9 billion annual economic impact in New York City while employing over 130,000 New Yorkers.